pain64/true-sql/README.md

         cn.q("insert into clinic values(?, ?, ?)", 4, "Paris St. Marie Hospital", 2)
             .fetchNone();

-        // do something dangerous

-        throw new ForceRollback();
+        // do something dangerous that may throw throw new ForceRollback();
     });
 } catch (ForceRollback ex) {
-    // null
     var name = cn.q("select name from clinic where id = ?", 4)
         .fetchOneOrZero(String.class)

-}
+    // transcaction was rolled back and name is `null` now }
 ```